 - The purpose of this exercise is to understand the current state and how this could become a baseline for the future state.
 Hence, Task Analysis should be done as an analysis than a documentation of what is existing.
 Always question why the tasks are being done the way they are being done and find out how the situation can be improved.

 - As a UX practitioner, you are dealing with emotions of the user and you want to make amends in the areas where users are frustrated.
-When you map out tasks, it might greatly help if you also cue to use emotions while performing those tasks.
+When you map out tasks, it might greatly help if you also capture emotions while performing those tasks.